fahmiyufrizal/minecraft-tlauncher-diskless/README-eng.md

 ## I don't give a f, what should i do?

-- Download Minecraft 1.17.1 + TLauncher 2.8 at [here](https://drive.google.com/file/u/1/d/1cJRXFbuZfHipNJBkpJ_-weS2JeYdrRQX/view?usp=sharing)
+- Download Minecraft 1.18.1 + TLauncher 2.841 at [here](https://drive.google.com/file/u/1/d/1cJRXFbuZfHipNJBkpJ_-weS2JeYdrRQX/view?usp=sharing)
-- Pass : fahmiyufrizal@2021
 - Please don't reupload it!

-## License

-- Open-Source, just dont change the filename.
-You can extract batch and modified it

 ## Thank's to